 Undisturbed by my inquisitive staring, she put down the second backpack and pulled out two large sprays.
 Forest Fresh read on the cans.
 My eyes shot wide.
 “What’re you doing?”

 Without an answer, Mina started spraying the fragrance into the room.
-The intense chemical smell drowned my protests as I had to cover my nose and mouth not to vomit.
+The intense chemical smell drowned my protests since I had to cover my nose and mouth not to vomit.
 Mina emptied the cans, used two more for the bathroom and an extra couple solely for the bed area.

 Wait, she planned to sleep in my bed?
 I pondered my options for stopping her.
 I could shoot her, sure, but that wouldn’t be smart.
 As I wondered what to do, Mina went for a shower.